trxe/notes-blog/content/operating-system/3_Process_Scheduling.md

 **Context switch**:

-- Save a few register values from current process A to PCB
+- Save a few register values from current process A to PCB to HW context
-- Restore a same values from process B from PCB
+- Restore register values from process B from PCB

 ![Context switch (oversimplified)](/notes-blog/assets/img/os/context_switch.jpg)